two-trick-pony-NL/InstaRecipe/README.md

 What I did not get to work yet:
 - Setting a javascript spinner in the button on getting a new Recipe
-- Storing the current recipe in the session -- these
+- Storing the current recipe in the session -- these are now used system wide, causing some glitches if multiple users use the site at the same time
+- Damn DNS on Lightsail -- will try to figure that one out over the weekend.